South Carolina Code of Laws

 HISTORY: 1989 Act No. 189, Part II, Section 35I; 1991 Act No. 105, Section 1; 1992 Act No. 501, Part II Section 19A; 1998 Act 419, Part II, Section 41A; 1999 Act No. 100, Part II, Section 7; 2006 Act No. 386, Section 15, eff June 14, 2006.

-The Department of Revenue shall issue assessments for the tax provided by this article based on information provided by the Department of Health and Environmental Control and the Office of Research and Statistics of the State Budget and Control Board.
+The Department of Revenue shall issue assessments for the tax provided by this article based on information provided by the Department of Health and Environmental Control and the Office of Research and Statistics of the Revenue and Fiscal Affairs Office.

 HISTORY: 1992 Act No. 361, Section 40; 1993 Act No. 181, Section 155; 1998 Act No. 419, Part II, Section 41B.